 - Few computers in many locations

-- The user explicitly controls the location of edge computations
+- The user explicitly controls the location and placement of edge computations

 Public clouds are managed services that provide virtual and elastic resources, secure networking, and scalable infrastructure.
 The main reasons for using public clouds are simplified operations and application development.